anunayajoshi/futureme/README.md

 ## Running the app

 You can use `npm run dev` to run the frontend, and `docker-compose up` for the backend.
+A .env file is required with a variable `EMAIL_HOST_PASSWORD` and `EMAIL_HOST_USERNAME`, with your corresponding Gmail details.

 ## Build Process